-Another three articles have since surfaced via online souces.
+Another three articles have since surfaced via online sources.
 Also in the attic was a clipping from a national magazine, published in 1952, about songwriter claims against music publishers.
-It referenced Roman's "Blue Moon" lawsuit as if it were common knowledge in the industry.
+It references Roman’s “Blue Moon” lawsuit as if it were common knowledge in the industry.

 This by-lined feature is invaluable for its portrayal of the young Ed Roman as a poet and local musician.
 It references Roman’s evening of moonlit ice-skating on the pond in Troy as the inspiration for “Blue Moon,” and is the primary piece of written evidence we have for that aspect of the song’s creation.
 It quotes Roman directly about his dealings with New York music broker, Jack Mahoney.

 Albany’s erstwhile P.M. daily (it folded in 1988), commonly called “The Knick,” was known for its aggressive reporting, strong political coverage, and readable style.

 October 21, 1936

 This clipping from the attic with no identifying information was eventually sourced to The Troy Record, then the major morning daily (it’s now a tabloid called The Record) in Ed Roman’s hometown of Troy, New York.
 It was published October 21, 1936.